Lazarus, DNA 2018, full work

 Lazarus

-A branch of the work where DNA, ancestral movement, named lost places, map and face began to fuse into one field of memory.
+A collective body of works where DNA, ancestral movement, maps, faces and lost places begin to form one field of memory.

 Older root